25 Fascinating Facts About Prince Philip

 By 1947, Philip’s three surviving sisters had all married German nobility.
 Anti-German sentiment was so rife in post-war Britain that none of them were permitted to attend his wedding.

 Thanks to years of primogeniture, for centuries it was male heirs who took precedence in line to the British throne, so on only a handful of occasions did the throne pass to a queen rather than a king.
-As a result, Prince Philip is only the fifth male consort in nearly a millennium of English royal history.
-The others are Philip II, husband—and technically co-sovereign—of Mary; William III, co-sovereign of Mary II; Prince George, husband of Queen Anne; and Prince Albert, consort to Queen Victoria.
+As a result, Prince Philip was only the fifth male consort in nearly a millennium of English royal history.
+The others were Philip II, husband—and technically co-sovereign—of Mary; William III, co-sovereign of Mary II; Prince George, husband of Queen Anne; and Prince Albert, consort to Queen Victoria.
 (Arguably, you could add Matilda’s husband Geoffrey and Lady Jane Grey’s husband Guilford Dudley, but the reigns of those two queens are disputed.)

 The title Duke of Edinburgh was created in 1726 for the eldest son of George I’s grandson, Prince Frederick.
 On his unexpected death in 1751, the title passed to Frederick’s son—but when he became George III in 1760, the title was subsumed into the crown.
 According to a 19th century Baronage guide, there were then a few Dukes of Gloucester and Edinburgh, but the title Duke of Edinburgh was not used again until for more than 100 years, when in 1866 Queen Victoria bestowed it on her son, Prince Alfred.
 When he died with no surviving male heirs, the title once again disappeared until it was resurrected by King George VI and bestowed on Prince Philip on his marriage to Elizabeth in 1947.
-(Arrangements have been made for the title to eventually pass to Prince Edward after Philip’s death.)

-As well as being Duke of Edinburgh, Philip also holds the titles Earl of Merioneth and Baron Greenwich in the County of London.
-He is also a Knight of the Garter, a Privy Counsellor, and until 1999 was technically a member of the British House of Lords, the upper chamber of the British parliament.
+As well as being Duke of Edinburgh, Philip also held the titles Earl of Merioneth and Baron Greenwich in the County of London.
+He was also a Knight of the Garter, a Privy Counsellor, and until 1999 was technically a member of the British House of Lords, the upper chamber of the British parliament.
 The Prince never took his seat in the Lords, however, as the Queen must be seen to remain politically neutral.

 15. Prince Philip was one of the youngest lieutenants in the history of the Navy.